gelya1709/AB_Test/README.md

 Initially, 7 hypotheses were generated.
 A quick analysis enabled the swift dismissal of 2 hypotheses, as the suggested features were deemed unprofitable for the business and detrimental to the user experience.

-The remaining five hypotheses underwent prioritization using the ICE method.
+The remaining 5 hypotheses underwent prioritization using the ICE method.
 For the upcoming AB test, the hypothesis with the highest assessment is as follows:

 #### Hypothesis for the AB test:
 If the surge factor is reduced for users placing orders during rush hours, then the price-to-order conversion will increase by 5 percentage points (pp).